SHOWCASE TOURNAMENT RULES

 H. Game Cards

-1. All completed game reports shall be signed by the referees and the coach or his/her designee at the conclusion of each match and delivered to tournament headquarters.
-The player cards shall be returned at this time to the coach or manager at the conclusion of each match.
+1. All completed game reports shall be signed by the referees and the coach or his/her designee at the conclusion of each match.
+The player passes shall be returned at this time to the coach or manager at the conclusion of each match.

-2. The match score shall be verified by all match officials and coaches and delivered to tournament headquarters.
+2. The match score shall be verified by all match officials and coaches and delivered to tournament headquarters by the referee crew.
 If a match score is incorrect and all parties have signed the match report, both coaches and managers must be contacted and agree that the score was incorrect before a score may be reversed.

-3. The referee shall request the player card(s) for any player cautioned or ejected and shall file the proper TSSA report before leaving the complex.
+3. The referee shall request the player pass for any player cautioned or ejected and shall file the proper USSF report before leaving the complex.
 All game reports shall be given to the referee assignor to be filed according to the state office.
 Player passes for cautioned players must be returned to the team immediately upon completion of the referee report.

-4. An ejected player’s player card may be retained by the tournament committee for the team’s next game and returned to the coach or manager of the team at the of that match.
+4. An ejected player’s player pass may be retained by the tournament committee for the team’s next game and returned to the coach or manager of the team at the of that match.

 1. Coaches should keep coaching from the sidelines to a minimum.
 If persistent infractions occur, the referee will warn the offending coach and take appropriate action.
 Harassment of players on the sidelines will not be tolerated.